Sinhagad Fort glorious historical past

 Share This Article

 Sinhagad Fort is thirty kilometres to the southwest of Pune.
-It is at an altitude of 1312 metres.
+It is at an altitude of 1,312 metres.
 It was one of the top military outposts during the reign of Chhatrapati Shivaji Maharaj.
 The climb takes about two hours.
-You can spend one to four hours in the fort, depending on your interests and the weather.
+You can spend one to four hours in the fort, depending on your enthusiasm and the weather.

 Sinhagad Fort; Thoptewadi; Maharashtra; India; fort; outdoor; uasatish;